 Further, ICC (2014a) and ACAT/IPEN (2014) have raised concerns regarding CCA's environmental and human health impacts, noting that CCA contains highly toxic and carcinogenic substances with concerns for these substances reaching the natural environment.
-Environmental and health concerns with the use of CCA, including possible arsenic exposure to humans have resulted in its use being significantly restricted or limited.
 It was voluntarily removed from use on wood intended for the domestic/residential (e.g. homeowner) use market in 2003 in both the USA and Canada.
 It is now limited to use on wood intended for industrial applications and handled by professional users (USEPA 2008, Environment Canada 2013).
-Similar restrictions have been imposed in other regions, such as the EU where CCA approval ceased in September 2006.
+Similar restrictions have been imposed in other regions, such as the EU, where CCA approval ceased in September 2006.